breachr2/file-uploader/README.md

 ## About the Project

-This is a website that lets users upload and store files in the Cloud.
-These files are stored securely in an S3 bucket and distributed globally with CloudFront for low latency.
+This is a website that allows users to upload and store files in the Cloud.
+These files are stored in an S3 bucket and served securely using CloudFront signed urls. distributed globally with CloudFront for low latency.

 ### Built With